Lynch Finished First At Ken Garland Invitational

 The men started off the season fast with a first-place finish at the Bear Twilight Invitational on August 30.
 The men and women continue the season with a meet at UTA on Saturday, Sept.
 14.

 North Texas also hosts two meets this season.
 The annual Ken Garland Invitational is set for Saturday, Sept.
 28, and the Mean Green will host the Conference USA Championships on November 2.

-Stefanie Slekis is in her second year as the Head North Texas Cross Country Coach and an Assistant Coach for Track and Field.
+Stefanie Slekis is in her fourth year as the Head North Texas Cross Country Coach and an Assistant Coach for Track and Field.

-In just her first year as the Cross Country coach, Slekis led the Mean Green men's team to a second-place finish and the women to a third at the Mean Green's first Conference USA Championship.
-Eight runners earned All-Conference honors, and Jo Adams went on to earn all-region honors for the second straight year.
+In just her first two years as the Cross Country coach, Slekis led the Mean Green men's team to their first Conference USA Championship, and the women to a third place finish.
+Ten North Texas runners received all-conference individual honors.
+Charlotte Wilson was named to the Conference USA All-Academic team.

-Slekis continued her success during the Indoor and Outdoor Track and Field seasons.
-The distance program set seven school records including: the Men's Indoor Distance Medley Relay, Indoor 5,000m, and Indoor 800m and the Women's Indoor 5,000m, Mile, and Outdoor Women's 3,000m Steeplechase and 10,000m.
+In the 2014 Indoor and Outdoor Track and Field seasons, Slekis led the distance program and set seven school records, including: the Men's Indoor Distance Medley Relay, Indoor 5,000m, and Indoor 800m and the Women's Indoor 5,000m, Mile, and Outdoor Women's 3,000m Steeplechase and 10,000m.

 Troy Taylor and Charlotte Wilson went on to represent Mean Green distance at the 2014 NCAA Outdoor Track and Field West Preliminary Round of the National Championship.
 Taylor competed in the Men's 1500m while Wilson competed in the Women's 3,000m Steeplechase.
 Wilson also recorded the 5th fastest Women's 3,000m Steeplechase run by any female Australian athlete during 2014 with a time of 10:13.10